lmammino/loige.co/content/posts/2021-06-22_how-to-send-gzipped-requests-with-boto3/index.md

 ![Schematic of a Kinesis stream being processed by a Lambda to collect metrics and send them to CloudWatch](./boto3-custom-metrics-kinesis-lambda-cloudwatch.jpg)

+<small>Note that this idea is coming from [Lumigo's SAR async Lmabda metrics](https://github.com/lumigo-io/SAR-async-lambda-metrics).</small>

 The issue is that in our original implementation we took the naive approach of submitting 1 data point at a time.
 Therefore, under load, we would be sending a large number of HTTP requests per second to AWS and we might end up being throttled.

 The solution to the problem is actually quite simple: we can reduce the total number of HTTP requests by sending the data in batches containing multiple data points, rather than sending data points one by one.